Practice/Industry Group Overview

 - Richard J. Cohen and Daniel W. Gerber authored the chapter on life insurance for the seminal New Appleman on Insurance Practice Guide.

-- Dan Gerber was recently appointed Chair of the Defense Research Institute’s Life, Health, and Disability Committee.
+- Dan Gerber is immediate-past Chair of the Defense Research Institute’s Life, Health, and Disability Committee.
 In 2010, he received DRI’s Al Parnell Award for Best Seminar Chair for the Life, Health, Disability, and ERISA seminar.

 - Dan also serves on the Life Insurance Committee of the International Claim Association and is a regular speaker on this topic at the ICA’s Annual Meeting.

-- Sarah J. Delaney is the Young Lawyer Chair for DRI’s Life, Health, and Disability Committee.
+- Sarah J. Delaney is the Online Community Chair, and a past Annual Meeting Chair, for DRI’s Life, Health, and Disability Committee.

 - Anthony Golowski on the ICA’s Fraud and Claim Abuse Committee.
 He and Sharon Angelino spoke on "Proactive Insurance Fraud Investigations” at the ICA’s Annual Education Conference in 2011.